59 Electrically-Powered Aircraft

 • Given that air transport of lithium-ion batteries as cargo is banned or strictly controlled, how can their use as the primary propulsive energy source be considered for propelling an airplane?

 • Turboprops and turbofan engines are well-proven, refined, efficient, and reliable.
-Why would the aviation industry ever want to move away from using those?
+Why would the aviation industry ever want to stop using them?

 • Are hybrid-electric systems any more environmentally friendly?
 Discuss.